fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 ### Installing packages

 One of the most useful features of Julia is its package manager.
 It allows one to install Julia packages in a straightforward and platform independent way.
 To illustrate this, let us consider the following parallel "Hello world" example.
-This example uses the message passing interface (MPI).
+This example uses the Message Passing Interface (MPI).
 We will learn more about MPI later in the course.

 Copy the following block of code into a new file named `"hello_mpi.jl"`